ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/ui_reference.md

 ### CORE 2D Images

-There is a large collection of different images to use in Core.
+There is a large collection of different images to use in CORE.
 These could be stretched, layered, and combined in any sort of way to create UI!

-These are all the current images available to use in Core:
+These are all the current images available to use in CORE:

 ![UI Borders](/img/EditorManual/UI/uiAssets_borders.png)
 ![UI Buttons](/img/EditorManual/UI/uiAssets_buttons.png)